yandex-cloud/docs/en/managed-mysql/operations/cluster-stop.md

 ---
-title: "Stopping and starting {{ MY }} clusters"
+title: "Stopping and starting {{ MY }} clusters in {{ mmy-name }}"
-description: "If necessary, you can stop and restart {{ MY }} DB cluster.
-You are not charged for the time when your cluster is stopped: you only continue to pay for the storage size and backups based on the pricing policy"
+description: "If necessary, you can stop and restart a {{ MY }} database cluster.
+You are not charged for the time when your cluster is stopped: you only continue to pay for the storage size and backups."
 ---

 # Stopping and starting {{ MY }} clusters